Online Doctor of Education (EdD) Programs in Maryland

 All students of the EdD in Educational Leadership at Frostburg State University are required to complete a Doctoral Practicum, through which they apply the skills, strategies, and concepts they have learned in their classes to a real-world role in education leadership.
 Students’ culminating experience in the program is their dissertation, which provides them with the opportunity to study a problem of practice in education leadership within their place of work.
 Students receive guidance from their dissertation chair, as well as a faculty committee that reviews their dissertation proposal, dissertation drafts, and final defense.

-At Johns Hopkins University in Baltimore, students can pursue a Doctor of Education online in one of three specializations: Entrepreneurial Leadership in Education; Urban Leadership; or Mind, Brain, and Teaching.
+At Johns Hopkins University in Baltimore, students can pursue a Doctor of Education online in one of five specializations: Creativity, Advanced Learning, and Twice Exceptionality; Digital Age Learning and Educational Technology; Entrepreneurial Leadership in Education; Urban Leadership; and Mind, Brain & Teaching.
 Offered by their School of Education, the cohort-based program requires the completion of between 48 and 54 doctoral-level credits (a total of 90 graduate credits are needed to earn the EdD; however, students must enter with a minimum of 36 credits from either their master’s degree or other graduate-level work to apply toward the doctorate).
 Students typically finish the required coursework and dissertation in three years, but can opt for a longer completion schedule, if needed.
 Courses are delivered entirely online, using a mix of asynchronous and synchronous instruction.
-There is a three-day summer residency held on campus each year of the program, which students are strongly encouraged to attend.
-However, for those who cannot, the information sessions are recorded and available for viewing online.

 Also located in Baltimore, Morgan State University offers a Doctor of Education in Community College Leadership online through its School of Education and Urban Studies (SEUS).
 The 60-credit program is designed to help prepare students in the seven core competency areas designated by the American Association of Community Colleges as essential to effective community college leadership: Community College Advocacy, Organizational Strategy, Leadership Development, Resource Management, Communication, Collaboration, and Professionalism.
 Coursework can be completed entirely online using the Blackboard learning management system, and there are no campus residency requirements.
 However, students must take part in a specialized internship or practicum in a community college setting toward the end of their studies.